 Symptoms may include:

-- pain, swelling, or tenderness on the outer side of the foot
+- Pain, swelling, bruising, or tenderness that happens right after the injury, usually on the outer side of the foot

 How is it diagnosed?